-During the year-ended December 31, 2016, there were no indicators of impairment or impairment reversals on the Company's long lived assets.
+During the years ended December 31, 2017 and 2016, there were no indicators of impairment or impairment reversals on the Company's long lived assets.

 g) Cash

 Cash consists of current operating bank accounts, term deposits and fixed income securities that are cashable without penalty.